We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best For: Cutting wood by hand.

-With thin, interchangeable blades ranging from 14 to 32 TPI, the C-shaped hacksaw is most often used for cutting metal pipes.
+With thin, interchangeable blades ranging from 14 to 32 TPI, the C-shaped hacksaw is most often used for cutting metal pipe.
 Its range of TPI options, though, makes it useful for cutting sheet metal, PVC, and conduit as well—simply swap out the 10- to 12-inch blades, which are held in place by screw nuts on each end.
 A hacksaw also comes with a tension nut that allows you to stretch the blade taut for easier sawing.
 Depending on the thickness of material (metal or otherwise) that you’re cutting, you may also change out the hacksaw’s tooth pattern:

 - Small teeth on the raker set hacksaw blade are arranged in sets of three for easy cutting of standard metal pipes.